 - receiving an unexpected check for large sums of money (often $1000+!)

 - check is accompanied by instructions to wire money.
-Letter’s subject matter may pertain to a “mystery shopping assignment”
+The letter’s subject matter may pertain to a “mystery shopping assignment”

 - multiple logos from various companies featured in letter